MouamleH/tg-keyboard-generator/README.md

 Then you need a class that implements `AnnotationHandler<A>` taking the Annotation as a type

-Here i'm using @IntValue as an example
+Here I'm using @IntValue as an example

 The Annotation
 ```java